This is an excerpt from the guidebook, "The Camino for the Rest of Us." Here's where you can buy it, if you'd like.

 Beyond that, it’s participating in a universal experience alongside billions of our friends and neighbors, reclaiming a practice that we never should have given up in the first place.

-Sign up for the mailing list on the homepage for more stories, and release news about "The Camino for the Rest of Us."
+Sign up for the mailing list on the homepage for more stories, or get"The Camino for the Rest of Us" here.